meganmcmahon/Amazon_Vine_Analysis/README.md

 39% of Vine reviews were 5 stars.
 55% of non-Vine reviews were 5 stars.

-## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+## Summary:
+After analyzing the results, there is no positivity bias in the Vine program.
+Only 38% of reviews were 5 stars, which is an accepted amount.
+One additional analysis that we could complete with this dataset is compare which products got the highest reviews and if they were consistent between the Vine and non-Vine programs.